dynatrace-ace-services/easy-data-ingest/data-explorer/Readme.md

 ## Matada

-- You can modify the metadata here :
+- You can modify the metadata directly from the `Metrics`  :
 ![image](https://user-images.githubusercontent.com/40337213/121270332-c9834a00-c8c1-11eb-823e-7abe97f15a22.png)

 - Apply this configuration